CodeKokeshi/Yearly-Calendar-Generator-PyQt5/README.md

 # Description
 Nah, no need to describe this app.
 You input a year (even negative values will work -this is intentional) and it will output an entire calendar.

+# Written by CodeKokeshi - December 11, 2023